xraypy/xraylarch/doc/xafs/preedge.rst

 =================================

-In order to readily compare XAFS data from different sources, it is sometimes necessary to considert the energy resolution used to collect each spectum.
-To be clear, the resolution of an EXAFS spectrum includes contributions from the x-ray sourse, instrumental broadening from the x-ray optics (especially the X-ray monochromator used in most measurements), and the intrinsic lifetime of the excited core electronic level.
+In order to readily compare XAFS data from different sources, it is sometimes necessary to consider the energy resolution used to collect each spectum.
+To be clear, the resolution of an EXAFS spectrum includes contributions from the x-ray sources, instrumental broadening from the x-ray optics (especially the X-ray monochromator used in most measurements), and the intrinsic lifetime of the excited core electronic level.
 For data measured in X-ray fluorescence or electron emission mode, the energy